hgvinayak/hgvinayak/README.md

 > #
  💠**About Me** -

- -- I am a passionate and dedicated data enthusiast, With over 5+ years of experience across various domains, including roles in production, BPO, and product-based IT companies, I have developed strong client handling, project management, presentation, domain knowledge, and communication skills.
+ -- I am a passionate and Aspiring data analyst,✨ with 2 years of hands-on experience in leveraging tools like MS Excel, Google Sheets, and Looker Studio for data analysis and reporting.

- -- I also bring over 2 years of hands-on experience in leveraging tools like MS Excel, Google Sheets, Google Analytics, Looker Studio, Power BI, and SQL for data analysis and reporting.
-Skilled in data cleaning, ETL operation, visualization, reporting, and extracting actionable insights from raw data.
+-- Currently on the lookout for challenging roles where I can leverage my expertise to contribute to business success through data-driven decision-making.
+If you need a dedicated and motivated data analyst proficient in SQL, Power BI, Advanced MS Excel, Google Sheets, and Looker Studio, let's connect!

---🌱I am eager to apply my skills within a dynamic team, helping organizations make data-driven decisions by extracting actionable insights and driving process improvements .Actively seeking full-time opportunities
+Feel free to reach out to discuss potential opportunities or collaboration projects.
+I'm eager to explore how we can collaborate to achieve our objectives!

 > #
 🔷**Key Projects**